 You will be interviewed, and your interviewers will seek evidence that you have strong research potential and that your interests are aligned with those of the department.

-These awards are for new PhD students from within the UK or EU (according to conditions set annually by EPSRC) and provide a fee waiver at the Home/EU rate for three years, and a stipend designed to cover living expenses.
+The Department allocates Doctoral Training Awards from its EPSRC Doctoral Training Grant.
+The awards are for new PhD students and provide a fee waiver at the Home/EU rate for three years, and a stipend designed to cover living expenses.
+The EPSRC eligibility criteria vary from year to year.
 Please refer to the EPSRC webpage for more information on eligibility.

 The University also has a number of scholarships available - you may be eligible to apply for these.